Adrenal Cancer: Stages

 The tumor is any size and has spread to nearby organs, like the kidney, spleen, liver, pancreas, or large blood vessels.
 It may or may not have spread to nearby lymph nodes.

 Stage IV.
 In this stage, the tumor is any size and may or may not have spread to nearby tissues and lymph nodes.
-But it has spread to organs farther away, like the lungs or the liver.
+But the cancer has spread to organs farther away, like the lungs or the liver.

 Talking with your healthcare provider